 Feedback from Recruiters shows that sourcing is often one of the hardest and time-consuming parts of the hiring process.
 39.6% of recruiters consider sourcing to be the top priority when using automated technology.

 With technology, you can advertise job openings and find candidates with minimal effort.
 You are also able to access a larger and more targeted candidate pool across a wide range of devices.
 This is great news for recruiters because the sky is now the limit for the talent you can bring to your company.
 Why settle for local applicants when the perfect fit may be across the country?
-The candidate application process can also be automated to gather the information that is necessary for the opening.
+The candidate application process can also be automated to gather information that is necessary for the opening.
 You can have candidates create digital profiles showcasing their skillsets, education, work history, and interests.
 Applicants can fill out forms and upload documents online allowing you to access it anytime and anywhere.

 ProSky’s Pathways is a great way to help automate the hiring funnel for candidates.
-Requirements set by hiring managers and upper management allows more transparency and clarifies objectives which allows you to hire based on the needs of the company.
+Requirements set by hiring managers and upper management allows more transparency and clarifies objectives which allow you to hire based on the needs of the company.
 This facilitates good communication and clear expectations with recruiters allowing them to know what is needed in a candidate.
 Recruiters can focus on sourcing armed with this knowledge.

-Pathways combined with one-click job postings to post to different job boards, is an easy way to source for candidates that will meet your requirements.
+Pathways combined with one-click job postings to post to different job boards is an easy way to source for candidates that will meet your requirements.

 Automating the sourcing and application process can actually provide you with more relevant and accurate information while saving you time.
 Choosing exactly what information you want candidates to provide will lead to improved quality of data and decrease the likelihood of unqualified applicants.